cryptocap/cryptocap-api/README.md

 * `narrative` - Description of the transfer

 #### Response Signature
-The signature is a Base64 encoded SHA1SUM signature of the string:
+The signature is a Base64 encoded ECDSA (Bitcoin Message) signature of the string:

 ```javascript
 key + nonce + rcpt + JSONencode(params)